Virtual-Coffee/open-source/CONTRIBUTING.md

 - While this isn't absolutely required, we highly recommend **associating your Pull Requests with the Issue that they're intended to address**.
 This makes review much easier and avoids confusion when looking back at past commits.
 Github allows you to link a PR to an issue both during and after the PR's creation (the option should located in rightmost panel of the github PR interface).
 - **Please do not hesitate to ask for help** in any part of this process if you feel confused.
 As soon as they can, project maintainers can try and get you through the parts which are confusing you.
 Just be aware that no one here is a github expert :), we're just folks happy and willing to help others get some experience.
 - Be extra careful when working with git in the command line.
 Incorrectly typed names or commands can have strange results, and navigating git issues can be very perplexing.
-Fortunately, there's a plethora of resources on fixing said issues, and rest assured that any error you make has already been done, and solved, by someone already
+Fortunately, there's a plethora of resources on fixing said issues, and rest assured that any error you make has already been done, and solved, by someone.

 That's all for now.
 If you feel like anything is missing from this document that you wish were included, let us know.
 Or hey, open up a fresh issue and take a shot at helping us make it better!